On 12:00 pm Monday, 23rd March, CAZA Brazilian Jiu-Jitsu paused all classes in response to the Australian Government’s quarantine restrictions.

 We then provided members with three options:

-To make voluntary payments to support the gym, you need to complete this virtual membership form, scan it and email it back to us.
+To make voluntary payments to support the gym, you need to complete [link removed], scan it and email it back to us.

 The CAZA email address is: email@example.com